nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```
 list
 ```
-_List all flashcards with question starting with "What"_
+_List all flashcards with question starting with "What"._
 ```
 list q/What
 ```
-_List all flashcards with the CS2100 Tag_
+_List all flashcards with the CS2100 Tag._
 ```
 list t/CS2100
 ```